-The Delàs Centre of Studies for Peace, with the colaboration of Universitat Internacional de la Pau, Institut de Drets Humans de Catalunya (IDHC) and Escola de Cultura de Pau, organizes the Conference "Geopolitics of arms: tools and denunciation from civil society", that will take place on the afternoon of Thursday May 30th, 2019 in Barcelona.
+The Delàs Centre of Studies for Peace, with the colaboration of Universitat Internacional de la Pau, Institut de Drets Humans de Catalunya (IDHC) and Escola de Cultura de Pau, and the support of Diputació de Barcelona, organizes the Conference "Geopolitics of arms: tools and denunciation from civil society", that will take place on the afternoon of Thursday May 30th, 2019 in Barcelona.

 In 2015 she was awarded a Human Rights Fellowship (NYU) that enabled her to train with ECCHR (European Center for Constitutional and Human Rights), where she attended the International Crime and Accountability Program.
 Later, he worked as a human rights officer for the European Rule of Law Mission in Kosovo, EULEX.
 In 2016, he joined ECCHR's "Business and Human Rights" program.